Robben Island: History

-Located at the entrance to Table Bay, 11 km from Cape Town, this island, was discovered by Bartolomeu Dias in 1488 and, for many years, it was used by Portuguese navigators, later by English and Dutch as a refueling station.
-Its current name means “seal island”, in Dutch.
+Located at the entrance to Table Bay, 11 km from Cape Town, this island was 'discovered' by Bartolomeu Dias in 1488.
+For many years, it was used by Portuguese navigators, and later by English and Dutch sailors, as a refueling station.

-In 1654, the settlers of the Dutch Cape Colony placed all of their ewes and a few rams on Robben Island, and the men built a large shed and a shelter.
-The isolation offered better protection against wild animals than on the mainland.
+In 1654, the settlers of the Dutch Cape Colony placed all of their ewes and a few rams on Robben Island.
+The men built a large shed and a shelter.
+The isolation offered better protection for the livestock against wild animals than on the mainland.
 The settlers also collected seal skins and boiled oil to supply the needs of the settlement.

 Since the end of the 17th century, Robben Island has been used for the incarceration of chiefly political prisoners.
 The Dutch settlers were the first to use Robben Island as a prison.
 The island's first prisoner was probably Autshumato in the mid-17th century.
-Among its early permanent inhabitants were political leaders imprisoned from other Dutch colonies, including the Dutch East Indies, and the leader of the mutiny on the slave ship Meermin.
+Among its early permanent inhabitants were political leaders imprisoned from other Dutch colonies, including the Dutch East Indies.
+These included the two surviving Malagasy leaders, named in Dutch East India Company records as Massavana and Koesaaij, of the mutiny of Malagasy slaves on the slave ship Meermin.
+They had been sold to the Dutch East India Company in Madagascar to be enslaved in the Cape Colony.
+Massavana died three years later, but Koesaaij survived at Robben Island for another 20 years.

 After the British Royal Navy captured several Dutch East Indiamen at the battle of Saldanha Bay in the Fourth Anglo-Dutch War in 1781, a boat rowed out to meet the British warships.
 On board were the "kings of Ternate and Tidore, and the princes of the respective families".
 The Dutch had long held them on "Isle Robin", but then had moved them to Saldanha Bay.

-In 1806, the Scottish whaler John Murray opened a whaling station at a sheltered bay on the north-eastern shore of the island, which became known as Murray's Bay.
-It was adjacent to the site of the present-day harbour named Murray's Bay Harbour, which was constructed in 1939–40.
+In 1806, Scottish whaler John Murray opened a whaling station at a sheltered bay on the north-eastern shore of the island, which became known as Murray's Bay.
+It was adjacent to the site of the present-day Murray's Bay Harbour, which was constructed in 1939–40.

 After a failed uprising at Grahamstown in 1819, the fifth of the Xhosa Wars, the British colonial government sentenced African leader Makanda Nxele to life imprisonment on the island.
 He drowned on the shores of Table Bay after escaping the prison.